Bigel0w/fluent-plugin-snmptrap/README.md

-      type snmptrap       # required, chossing the input plugin. host 127.0.0.1      # optional, interface to listen on, default 0 for all. port 162            # optional, port to listen for traps, default is 1062 tag alert.snmptrap  # optional, tag to assign to events, default is alert.snmptrap
+      type snmptrap       # required, chossing the input plugin. host 127.0.0.1      # optional, interface to listen on, default 0 for all. port 162            # optional, port to listen for traps, default is 1062
+                          # ports under 1024 range will require sudo to start fluentd
+      tag alert.snmptrap  # optional, tag to assign to events, default is alert.snmptrap
     </source>